joshbrew/device-decoder/README.md

 ```

 #### Custom API
-If you have an existing API that acquires or generates data, you can wrap this in a `device-decoder` device profile to take advantage of the same charting and filtering features:
+If you have an existing API that acquires or generates data, you can wrap this in a `device-decoder` device profile to take advantage of the same threading features:

 ```js